tylerjroach/SlidingShareSelector/README.md

 # SlidingShareSelector

-An adaptable BottomSheetDialogFragment that shows a scrolling list of recent photos, along with a grid of custimizeable icons for sharing.
+An adaptable BottomSheetDialogFragment that shows a scrolling list of recent photos, along with a grid of custimizable icons for sharing.

 ![demo](preview.gif?raw=true "Demo Preview")